wangxiaoyunanne/docs/source/hive_proj.html.md

 Given a (directed) graph `G`, graph projection outputs a graph `H` such that `H` contains edge `(u, v)` iff `G` contains edges `(w, u)` and `(w, v)` for some node `w`.
 That is, graph projection creates a new graph where nodes are connected iff they are neighbors of the same node in the original graph.
 Typically, the edge weights of `H` are computed via some (simple) function of the corresponding edge weights of `G`.

 Graph projection is most commonly used when the input graph `G` is bipartitite with node sets `U1` and `U2` and directed edges `(u, v)`.
 In this case, the operation yields a unipartite projection onto one of the node sets.
+However, graph projection can also be applied to arbitrary (unipartite) graphs.

 ## Summary of Gunrock Implementation

-We implement two versions of graph projections.
+We implement two versions of graph projections: one using [Gunrock](https://github.com/gunrock/gunrock) and one using [GraphBLAS](https://github.com/owensgroup/GraphBLAS).

 #### Gunrock